Srimara Srivallabha

 Srimara Srivallabha (r. c.
 815–c.
-862 AD) was a Pandya king of early medieval south India.
+862 AD)(Tamil:சீமாறன் சீவல்லபன்) was a Pandya king of early medieval south India.

+Early life

 Srimara was famously known as the Parachakra Kolahala ("the Confounder of the Circle of his Enemies").
 The Larger Sinnamanur Plates are the major source of information about this Pandya king.
 The Pallava version of the events related to this period can be found in the Bahur Plates of Nripatunga.

-Life and career

 Srimara was born to Pandya king Parantaka Nedunchadaiyan (Varaguna I).
+According to Dalavayapuram copper plates of Parantaka Viranarayana Pandya, Srimara Srivallabha married Akkalanimmati, the daughter of king Srikantha Chola of Pottapi Chola family.

+Military career

 The Larger Sinnamanur Plates (Sanskrit portion) tells that Srimara defeated the "Mayapandya", the Kerala (Chera), the king of Simhala, the Pallava and the Vallabha.
 The Tamil portion claims victories at Kunnur and Vizhinjam as well as in Sri Lanka.
 It also describes his repulsion of an alliance of the Gangas, the Pallavas, the Cholas and others at Kudamukku (Kumbakonam).

 Invasion of Sri Lanka

 The Pandya victories in Lanka are corroborated by the Mahavamsa.

+The evidence of the Mahavamsa confirms in some measure the statement in the Pandya grant regarding the conquest of Ceylon.
+According to that chronicle there was a Pandya invasion of Ceylon during the reign of the Singhalese king Sena I. The Pandyan victory in the battle fought at Mahatalita was complete and the army of king Pandu spread destruction all over the land.
+The Singhalese king fled from his capital and took refuge in the Malaya country Prince Mahinda, the ' sub-king ' committed suicide and was followed by others in this act and prince Kassapa, after an exhibition of personal valour, also fled The Pandya forces took possession of the capital, carried away a large amount of booty ' and made Lanka of none value whatsoever ' and eventually the Pandya king entered into a treaty with the fugitive king of Ceylon restoring the country to him.